Things to do in Athens in the Koukaki District

 Discovering the Koukaki district

-Have a taste of what to expect on your visit in the Koukaki district:
+Have a taste of what to expect on your visit to the Koukaki district:

 I do hope it will be warmer than in the video when you decide to visit!